darafferty/rapthor/docs/source/parset.rst

     generate_initial_skymodel_radius
-        The radius out to which the sky model will be generated (default = None, which results in coverage out to a width of 2 * FWHM of the primary beam).
+        The radius out to which the sky model will be generated (default = None, which results in coverage out to a width of 2 * FWHM of the primary beam at the mean frequency and mean elevation of the observations).

     generate_initial_skymodel_data_fraction
         Fraction of data to use during the generation of the initial sky model (default =